miloskroulik/registration/README.md

 1. (Optional) Adjust the default registration states at /admin/config/workflow/workflows.
 This link is available via the Workflow menu item in the Configuration menu of Drupal administration.
 1. (Optional) Adjust general module settings at /admin/structure/registration-settings.
 This link is available from the main Configuration page of Drupal administration.
 If you want registration related emails to be sent as HTML, you need to visit this page.
+1. (Optional) Enable the Registration Confirmation submodule to send confirmation emails when registrations are completed.
+This is configured on the registration type edit form.
 1. (Optional) Enable the Registration Purger submodule to automatically delete registrations and registration settings for a host entity that is deleted.
 1. (Optional) Enable the Registration Wait List submodule to allow overflow registrations to a wait list.
 1. (Optional) Enable the Registration Workflow submodule to add permissions and operations for workflow transitions and integrate with [ECA Workflow](https://www.drupal.org/project/eca) transitions.